kperkins411/MXNet-Chest-XRay-Evaluation/README.md

-# Xvision (Mxnet port of original repo using Resnet-50)
+# Xvision (Mxnet port of tensorflow repo found at ayush1997/Xvision using Resnet-50)

 Chest Xray image analysis using **Deep Learning** and  exploiting **Deep Transfer Learning** technique for it with MxNet.